 - As with all injectable vaccines, appropriate medical treatment and supervision must always be readily available in the event of an anaphylactic reaction following the administration of COVID-19 Vaccine Janssen.
-Individuals should be monitored by a healthcare professional after vaccination for at least 15 minutes. - COVID-19 Vaccine Janssen must not be mixed with other medicinal products or diluted in the same syringe. - COVID-19 Vaccine Janssen must not be administered by intravascular, intravenous, subcutaneous or intradermal injection under any circumstances. - Immunisation should be carried out by intramuscular injection only, preferably in the deltoid muscle of the upper arm. - Syncope (fainting) may occur with any injection, including COVID-19 Vaccine Janssen.
+Individuals should be monitored by a healthcare professional after vaccination for at least 15 minutes. - COVID-19 Vaccine Janssen must not be mixed with other medicinal products or diluted in the same syringe - Immunisation should be carried out by intramuscular injection only, preferably in the deltoid muscle of the upper arm. - Syncope (fainting) may occur with any injection, including COVID-19 Vaccine Janssen.
 Procedures should be in place to prevent injury from falling and to manage syncopal reactions.